TYPO3-Documentation/TYPO3CMS-Tutorial-GettingStarted/Documentation/Installation/EnvironmentConfiguration.rst

     :language: php
     :caption: <config>/system/additional.php

-Once this code has loaded the :php:`$_ENV` variables from the specified file, you can access contents of the variables anywhere you need.
+Once this code has loaded the content from the :file:`.env` file into :php:`$_ENV` variabless, you can access contents of the variables anywhere you need.

 .. _environment-helhum-dotenv: